joakimtrulsson/d4cr-frontend-nextjs/README.md

 ## Known Issues

-- **Data from the backend needs to be adjusted:** [Include group title and content in the Banner (with null values for Chapters-pages)]
+- **Data for Footer Nav from the backend needs adjustment:** [Include group title and content in the Banner (with null values for Banner by Chapters-pages)]

 - **Issue 2:** [Brief description of the issue]